Wondering what a cemetery tour is like? Take a look!

 Kelsey Sager as Malinda Hill casts an eerie figure as she waits for the tour to start at Lonesome Dove Cemetery on Nov.
 15, 2014.

 Paul Porter has participated many times in the society’s tours.
-Here he portrays a young Civil War soldier buried in Hood Cemetery.
-After the war, John Valentine moved to Texas from Missouri.
+Here he portrays a young Civil War soldier, John Valentine, who moved to Texas from Missouri after the war and is buried in Hood Cemetery (located in Coventry Manor subdivision in Southlake).